larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 26:32
 of this cortisol-melatonin thing, these rhythms.
 You might say, "Well, why won't any light do it?"
 26:39
-Well, it turns out that these neurons in our eye that set the circadian clock and then allow our circadian clock to set all the clocks
+Well, it turns out that **these neurons in our eye that set the circadian clock and then allow our circadian clock to set all the clocks
 26:47
-of all the cells and organs and tissues of our body responds best to a particular quality of light 26:54 and amount of light, and those are the qualities of light and amount of light 27:00 that come from sunlight, so these neurons, what they're really looking for, 27:07 although they don't have a mind of their own, is the sun at what we call low solar angle, 27:12 the eye and the nervous system don't know anything about sunrises or sunsets, it only knows the quality of light 27:18 that comes in when the sun is low in the sky, the system evolved so that when the sun is low in the sky, 27:24 there's a particular contrast between yellows and blues that triggers the activation of these cells, 27:31 so if you wake up and you look at your phone or your computer, or you flip on a bunch of artificial lights, 27:37 will these cells be activated?
+of all the cells and organs and tissues of our body responds best to a particular quality of light 26:54 and amount of light, and those are the qualities of light and amount of light 27:00 that come from sunlight**, so these neurons, what they're really looking for, 27:07 although they don't have a mind of their own, is the sun at what we call low solar angle, 27:12
+**the eye and the nervous system don't know anything about sunrises or sunsets, it only knows the quality of light 27:18 that comes in when the sun is low in the sky, the system evolved so that when the sun is low in the sky, 27:24 there's a particular contrast between yellows and blues that triggers the activation of these cells**, 27:31 so if you wake up and you look at your phone or your computer, or you flip on a bunch of artificial lights, 27:37 will these cells be activated?
 And the answer is, sort of, they'll be activated but not in the optimal way.
 27:44
-What you want to do is get sunlight in your eyes as close to waking as possible.
-Now, I wanna be really clear about this 27:50 because I've talked about it on other podcasts when I was a guest and I talked about it on my Instagram feed, 27:55 and there seemed to be the same questions coming up again and again, these neurons don't know sunlight, per se, 28:02 they don't know sunrise or sunset, for that matter, they don't know artificial light from sunlight, 28:08
+What you want to do is **get sunlight in your eyes as close to waking as possible**.
+Now, I wanna be really clear about this 27:50 because I've talked about it on other podcasts when I was a guest and I talked about it on my Instagram feed, 27:55 and there seemed to be the same questions coming up again and again, **these neurons don't know sunlight, per se, 28:02 they don't know sunrise or sunset, for that matter, they don't know artificial light from sunlight, 28:08